-It's no secret that Sony has been struggling in the mobile phone game for quite some time, and the Japanese company has come back strongly with its new Xperia Z5 series.
+It's no secret that Sony has been struggling in the mobile phone game for quite some time, and the Japanese company released the Xperia Z5 Premium as part of the Xperia Z5 series at the end of 2016.

 The family includes the Sony Xperia Z5, which has a 5.2-inch Full HD display, a new frosted glass design and a fingerprint scanner.
 Then there's the smaller sibling of the Xperia Z5 Compact that boasted a similar set up, but with a 720p 4.6-inch screen and a much smaller design.

-And now the newest, and largest, member of the Z5 family is hitting the shelves: the Sony Xperia Z5 Premium.
-It's the first time we've seen a large-screen Sony phone since the Xperia Z Ultra, which came with a mammoth 6.4-inch display; the Xperia Z5 Premium is measly in comparison though, with a 5.5-inch offering.
+The Sony Xperia Z5 Premium was the first time we saw a large-screen Sony phone since the Xperia Z Ultra, which came with a mammoth 6.4-inch display; the Z5 Premium is measly in comparison though, with a 5.5-inch offering.

 Sony has its own particular design philosophy, and has generally stuck to it ever since the original Xperia Z, making only minor changes with each new iteration.